After months of use, does your coffee pot have unsightly stains from your morning brew?

-Using just one common household staple, you can get a coffee carafe that sparkles and shines.
-You’ll be able to avoid the embarrassment of serving coffee from a cloudy or stained pot when you have guests over.
-From here on out, you’ll have a coffee pot that looks brand new.
+Using just one common household staple, you can get a coffee carafe that shines.
+You’ll be able to avoid the embarrassment of serving coffee from a cloudy stained pot when you have guests over.
+From here on out, you’ll have a coffee pot that looks like new.

 Why Use White Vinegar to Clean Your Coffee Pot?

 Vinegar is a very popular household staple for cooking and cleaning.
 Many people turn to this basic ingredient when mixing together their household cleaners.
 Others might wonder exactly what it is about vinegar that gives it an advantage over other household cleaning products.

 At its very basic core, vinegar is an acidic compound formed when sugar is converted into alcohol.
 From here, more fermentation ensues and acetic acid is formed.
 It is this ingredient that makes vinegar such a powerful cleaner.
 The main ingredient is strong enough to eat through a buildup in your home, particularly on your coffee pot.